serigra/CV-Typst-Template/README.md

 This is a CV template based on Quarto, R and Typst.

-Large parts of the code are borrowed from Kazuharu Yanagimoto's typst implementation of Byungjin Park’s LaTex implementation ([Awesome-CV](https://github.com/posquit0/Awesome-CV)), which again is inspired by Paul Tsouchlos’s [modern-cv](https://typst.app/universe/package/modern-cv/) in typst.
+Large parts of this code are borrowed from Kazuharu Yanagimoto's [typst implementation](https://github.com/kazuyanagimoto/quarto-awesomecv-typst/blob/main/README.md), which is again is based on Byungjin Park’s LaTex implementation ([Awesome-CV](https://github.com/posquit0/Awesome-CV)), which again is inspired by
+Paul Tsouchlos’s [modern-cv](https://typst.app/universe/package/modern-cv/) in typst.

-Additionally, I am very thankful for Aaron Schiffs' [explanation](https://github.com/quarto-dev/quarto-cli/discussions/10690) on how he customized his Typst format using `grid()`, which I took over for the two-column layout in my CV template.
+Additionally, I am very thankful for Aaron Schiffs' [explanation](https://github.com/quarto-dev/quarto-cli/discussions/10690) on how he customized his typst format using `grid()`, which I took over for the two-column layout in my CV template.

 ![](example_image.png)